 How to Boss Your Race

-With around six weeks to go until this year’s Virgin Money London Marathon there’s no time like the present.
-What you do over the next four weeks in your training will add the final touches to your fitness, stamina and confidence.
-Training for a marathon isn’t done in the final weeks alone though; the previous weeks and months of consistent running that all add up will soon all come together to see you arrive at Race Day ready to tackle the streets of London.
+Training for a marathon isn’t done in the final weeks; the previous weeks and months of consistent running that all add up will soon all come together to see you arrive at Race Day ready to tackle the streets of London.

 Stride, shuffle or crawl, it’ll be worth it

 Trust me, even if you’re starting to feel the pressure, even if you are having a few doubts about the miles you’ve run, or the miles you haven’t run, even if some Race Day anxieties and worries are starting to creep in, at this time it’s vital to keep your focus, to remain headstrong, motivated, committed and determined to finish what you’ve set out to accomplish.
-All the effort, anxieties, aches and pains will be worth it when you stride, shuffle or crawl down the Mall on 23 April.
+All the effort, anxieties, aches and pains will be worth it when you stride, shuffle or crawl down The Mall.
 So, now you’re all gee’d up to get this run done, let’s look at a really important feature of getting Race Day right – pacing.

 Who needs pacing?